 As discussed in USACE (2001), approximately 29.8 million cubic yards of sand were required from the offshore borrow sites over the 50-year life of the project.
 A more recent estimate in 2013 projects a significant reduction in sand quantity required over the project life to approximately 18.3 million cubic yards.
-Although sand resources will
+Although sand resources will be removed from the borrow sites, the sand will be redistributed to the shoreline and littoral system.
+Therefore, this does not result in a permanent consumptive loss of this resource.

 USACE (2001) and Section 5.1 discuss the requirement for two of the offshore sand sources (M8 and a portion of L3) that require the approval from the Bureau of Ocean Management (BOEM), prior to utilization.
 Due to the time constraints based on an expedited schedule for project implementation, approval from BOEM is not likely at this time, therefore, M8 and the portion of L3 are being deferred for periodic nourishment.
-An additional NEPA document may be required by BOEM for these sites.
+An additional NEPA document may be required for these sites.